rfabbri/pd-macambira/externals/maxlib/README.txt

 The objects can be very useful to analyse any musical performance.
-Some of the objects are 'borrowed' from Max (they are not ported but rewritten for Pd - cheap immitations). maxib has recently been extended by objects of more general use and some which can be use for composition purposes.
+Some of the objects are 'borrowed' from Max (they are not ported but rewritten for Pd - cheap immitations). maxlib has recently been extended by objects of more general use and some which can be use for composition purposes.

 To compile maxlib on win32 (using VC++ 6.0) just type "nmake pd_nt" or use